jordanstudioroot/RootWindows-UnityCSharp/README.md

 ## Root Windows

-A prototype of the proprietary Strategic/Tactical UI used by Studio Root Games.
-Designed to function as a set of draggable, stackable, flexible windows capable of holding varying types of content including combinations of images, buttons, and text.
+Prototype drag-able, resize-able windowing UI system for Unity3D used by Studio Root Games.

 ## TODO

-- [x] Tests
+- [x] Unit Tests
 - [ ] Support for closing open windows via direct user input.
 - [ ] Support for stacking windows.
 - [ ] More robust support for triggering actions on MonoBehaviors with buttons.